Labelled well-quasi-order for permutation classes: The Substitution Decomposition

 Since $G_\C\wr L$ is wqo, Proposition~\ref{prop-wqo-ramsey-inf-inc} implies that this sequence contains an infinite increasing chain.
 In particular, we can find a chain of length five, say

 for $1\le i_1<i_2<i_3<i_4<i_5$.
-By Proposition~\ref{prop-labeled-gallai}, each of the inclusions in this chain must be witnessed by a symmetry of the shorter labeled simple permutation embedding in the longer.
-Thus we see that
+By Proposition~\ref{prop-labelled-gallai}, each of the inclusions in this chain must be witnessed by a symmetry of the shorter labelled simple permutation embedding in the longer.
+Thus

 where $s_1$, $s_2$, $s_3$, and $s_4$ are each one of the four graph-preserving symmetries.
 If none of these four symmetries is the identity, then two of them are the same (by the pigeonhole principle), and in either case we can find indices $j$ and $k$ with $1\leq j<k\leq 5$ such that $(\sigma_{i_j},\ell_{i_j})\leq(\sigma_{i_k},\ell_{i_k})$.
 This shows that every infinite sequence in $S\wr L$ contains a good pair, and thus $S\wr L$ is wqo.
-As we have already noted, this implies that $\C\wr L$ is also wqo (by Corollary~\ref{cor-simples-lwqo}), and thus since $L$ was an arbitrary wqo set of labels, $\C$ is lwqo, completing the proof. \end{proof}
+As~${(L,\le_L)}$ was an arbitrary wqo set, this shows that $S$ is lwqo.
+Corollary~\ref{cor-simples-lwqo} then implies that~$\C$ is lwqo, completing the proof. \end{proof}